 Size your environment for your workload

-Large documents put pressure on more than just upload bandwidth.
+Large documents affect more than upload bandwidth.

 Plan for enough: